WHAT IS THE INTERN TRACK OPTION?

 Typically, you will enter this pathway if you are currently in a paid teaching position (on a Provisional Intern Permit or a Short-Term Staff Permit) or if you have been offered one.
 While in the program and completing courses and assessments, you will move into Internship status as soon as you are eligible.

 You can complete the program in one year if you attend full time in summer, fall, and spring in the order you start.
+Our program offers both in-person and online courses.
 You will be a full-time student while working full time.
 Intern credentials are good for two years to support those who would prefer part-time school and full-time work.

 Your Intern Credential is issued by the CTC upon application from the Teacher Preparation Program when a school district, charter organization or your County Office of Education employs you as an intern and agrees to provide support as required by program standards and regulations.